Nancy E. Gary: Career

 Gary began her medical career as an assistant medical resident, Meadowbrook Hospital (Nassau County Medical Center) East Meadow, Long Island, New York.
 She was resident physician at Saint Vincent's Catholic Medical Center in New York City.
 She was chief of nephrology and professor of medicine at Rutgers Medical School (now Robert Wood Johnson Medical School) University of Medicine and Dentistry of New Jersey.

 Gary was appointed the dean of Albany Medical College in New York in 1988.

 Senior medical advisor to the administrator of the Health Care Financing Administration (Medicare), Department of Health and Human Services.

 Robert Wood Johnson Health Policy Fellow of the US House of Representatives’ Subcommittee on Health and Environment.

 Medical licensing

 While at the Educational Commission for Foreign Medical Graduates from 1995 to 2001, Gary enhanced the licensing process by adding a fourth examination which requires students to interview mock patients.
 This exam proved so successful that it was later added to the licensing requirements for US medical graduates.

 Legacy

-Well known for her expertise in medical education, research, and practice, she was considered a mentor and role model for many women.
+She was known for her expertise in medical education, research, and practice, and was considered a mentor and role model for many women.
 "Part of the remarkable legacy that Nancy left was founded by pioneering and gutsy women with vision."